Kotlin/kandy/docs/topics/samples/geo/German-States-Map-With-Categories.md

 # German States Map With Categories

 <web-summary>
-Discover 'Simple Area' in Kotlin using Kandy, a clear and straightforward example of area plotting.
+Discover categorical mapping in Kotlin using Kandy, a clear and straightforward example of geographical data visualization.
-This example visualizes cost data over several years, demonstrating the effectiveness of area charts in data representation.
+This example shows how to create a German states map with categorical data, demonstrating effective use of colors for data representation.
 </web-summary>

 <card-summary>
-'Simple Area' in Kotlin with Kandy: An elegant demonstration of area plots, showcasing yearly cost trends in a visually intuitive manner.
+German states categorical mapping in Kotlin with Kandy: An elegant demonstration of geographical visualization with color-coded categories.
 </card-summary>

 <link-summary>
-Explore the 'Simple Area' example using Kotlin and Kandy, a perfect illustration of how area charts can be used to depict trends over time.
+Explore the German states categorical mapping example using Kotlin and Kandy, showing how to visualize geographical data with categories.
 </link-summary>